siralam/BSImagePicker/README.md

                .setGridSpacing(Utils.dp2px(2)) //Default: 2dp.
 Remember to pass in a value in pixel.
                .setPeekHeight(Utils.dp2px(360)) //Default: 360dp.
 This is the initial height of the dialog.
                .hideCameraTile() //Default: show.
 Set this if you don't want user to take photo.
                .hideGalleryTile() //Default: show.
 Set this if you don't want to further let user select from a gallery app.
 In such case, I suggest you to set maximum displaying images to Integer.MAX_VALUE.
+               .setTag("A request ID") //Default: null.
+Set this if you need to identify which picker is calling back your fragment / activity.
+               .dismissOnSelect(true) //Default: true.
+Set this if you do not want the picker to dismiss right after selection.
+But then you will have to dismiss by yourself.
                .build();
 ```